It’s Time for Your Formalized, Self-Care Plan

 As soon as I get up, I’m all about checking things off of the list that I know are fantastic for me and make me a better person, inside and out.
 Or at least they maintain whatever relative goodness I ended the previous day with.

 3. You are better positioned to figure out what you need to do to course-correct.
 Let’s say you’ve got your plan and you’re doing well and then you’re not, but you’re still following the plan.
 WHAT’S UP WITH THAT?
 Well, chances are, there’s something that needs to be added to your plan.
 Maybe there’s a non-essential relationship in your life that is very taxing or otherwise negative.
 Maybe there’s an essential relationship in your life like that.
-Perhaps you need to create a mini-self-care plan just for negotiating that.
+Perhaps you need to create a mini-self-care plan just to negotiate that.

 Stay connected with news and updates!